ishookie/CMOS_Characterization/README.md

 CCD (Charge-Coupled Device) has been the most prevalent imaging sensor type for use in astronomy.
 In recent years CMOS (Complementary Metal-Oxide-Semiconductor) has dominated the consumer market.
 As a result CCD sensors are more expensive, harder to find and have less support than their CMOS counterparts.
 This section details how each sensor works as well as their differences in respect to use in astronomy.

 ### CCD Background
 CCD sensors consist of an array of pixels.
 These pixels are light sensitive elements usually made of silicon.
 When photons strike these pixels electrons are released.
 These electrons are transfered through the sensor.
-Where they are amplified to maintain signal integrety as well as reducing (readout noise)[## readout-noise-(ron)).
+Where they are amplified to maintain signal integrety as well as reducing (readout noise)[#readout-noise-ron].
 These electrons are then converted to a descrete signal using a single ADC (analog to digital converter) which converts the electrons coming from each pixel to a digital value.

 ### CMOS Background
 CMOS sensors are different in that the instead of a single readout circuit and ADC that reads values from all of the pixels, each pixel has its own readout circitry as well as each row of pixels has its own ADC.
 This allows for a much faster framerate and more effecient readout process.
 This is extremely desirable for consumer products like iPhone cameras but for scientific applications poses some issues: